Zaprogramiacz/MobileDevDiary/content/posts/combine-flatmap-map-switchtolatest-demystifed/index.md

 ```
 {{</ collapse >}}

-- // 1 - the function `request` emits a single value (using `Just` publisher) which represents the result of a faked API request.
-The result is published with a delay to simulate the real async request,
+- // 1 - `request` function emits a single value (using `Just` publisher) representing the result of a faked API request.
+The result is published with a delay to simulate the real async request
-- // 2 - the `delay` operator that delays the flow of elements through the stream for a given amount of time and publishes using a specified scheduller,
+- // 2 - `delay` operator delaying the flow of elements through the stream for a given amount of time and publishing using a specified scheduler
-- // 3 - definition of static array of elements,
+- // 3 - definition of static array of elements
-- // 4 - the `publisher` operator transforms a static array of elements into a stream of the array elements.
-Each element is sent down the stream one by one (one event per each element),
+- // 4 - `publisher` operator transforming a static array of elements into a stream of the array elements.
+Each element is then sent down the stream one by one (one event per each element)
-- // 5 - the `flatMap` operator takes each element from the upstream and transforms it into a new stream.
-In our case, it takes each element of the array (// 3) and transforms it into a new stream using the `request` function (// 1),
+- // 5 - `flatMap` operator taking each element from the upstream and transforms it into a new stream.
+In our case, it takes each element of the array (// 3) and transforms it into a new stream using the `request` function (// 1)
-- // 6 - the `sink` operator that attaches the subscriber to the stream and observes elements published by it.
-In our case, it observes and prints out each received value and the stream completion.
+- // 6 - `sink` operator attaching the subscriber to the stream and observes elements published by it.
+In our case, it observes and prints out each received value and the stream completion

 **What can be a real life usage of `flatMap`?**